 The Tuileries are also not to be missed.
 We love walking through this garden/park to get from place to place if we have the chance because it’s just so scenic and classically Parisian.

 On our most recent trip, we stayed at Hotel Therese.
-It’s also located in the 1st arrondissement, which is a very convenient location to stay in, since plenty of points of interest are within walking distance and you’re also pretty centrally located to the subway.
+It’s also located in the 1st arrondissement, which is a very convenient location to stay, since plenty of points of interest are within walking distance and you’re also pretty centrally located to the metro.

 We felt like we were staying in our very own Parisian apartment, since the hotel is located in a gorgeous old building in the middle of a quiet block.